Go

 to their fragile bodies they were almost unaware of the air they breathed or

-the wastes being excreted into the system until they began moving across the
+the wastes being excreted into the system until they began moving across the ground.
+As soon as they began to exert themselves

-vital signs as they plodded along Irignum’s bumpy ground.
+as they plodded along Irignum’s bumpy ground.

 The